» TODAY YOU START YOUR STRATOSPHERE ADVENTURE «

 After the weather balloon according to the instructions is sealed, the special cord is knotted to the weather balloon.
 It is better to make too many knots than too little.
 The special cord now leads to the parachute and is knotted to the top of the parachute.
 A second piece of special cord is then knotted from the lower end of the parachute to the probe.
 According to the instructions of the weather balloon kit, the cords coming out of the lid of the polystyrene probe are now knotted to the special cord of the parachute.
 It’s best for a member of your team to check if all the knots are really sitting!

 Now the battery packs with the performance batteries can be switched on and connected to the cameras.
 If the video settings of the cameras fit and you have convinced yourself that you have also inserted the SD cards, you can start the recording and insert the camera into its slot in your probe.
-The camera should be fixed with a strip of duct tape, so that the camera does not fall from the Styrofoam wall inside the probe.
+The camera should be fixed with a strip of duct tape, so that the camera does not fall from the polystyrene wall inside the probe.
 During the entire installation and switching on the technology, the four-eye principle is recommended, so that really everything is thought of.
 Since just before closing the probe and setting up the equipment errors, which lead to failure of your project are the most likely to arise!
-Now the Styrofoam probe can be closed with the lid.
+Now the polystyrene probe can be closed with the lid.
 The lid should be completely wrapped with duct tape, so that all joints are sealed.
 Furthermore, the duct tape should be completely wrapped around the probe so that it cannot open in any case.

 Now that the entire team and the equipment are ready for takeoff.
 It is best to start the weather balloon on an area where there are no higher buildings, trees, flagpoles etc. in the immediate vicinity.
 Two team members let the weather balloon ascend bit by bit, by unwinding the cord.
 The cord should not slide through the hands, but it should always be pursued.
 In any case, a so-called “Jump Start” (simply releasing the weather balloon while the probe is still on the ground) must be prevented because the jerk is very extreme, and the special cord is subject to the tensile strength of 230N.
 If the weather balloon and parachute have been left open, the probe should be launched immediately.
 This will prevent a gust of wind from reaching the weather balloon, causing large forces on the line.
 The entire release should be done in one go.